Estimated reading time: 4 minutes

 Paying your small business’s bills on time is an important habit that presents several benefits.
 It can save you money, improve your business credit score and help you obtain business funding at a favorable rate down the road.
 And, let us not forget your employees.
 They expect to receive their paychecks on the day(s) they are due each month.
 You can pay your bills and employees on time by transferring funds electronically on the Automated Clearing House (ACH) network.

 If you want to learn how ACH transfers work, this Balboa Capital blog is for you.
 It features all the information you need about ACH transfers and tips on setting up an ACH account so you can start sending and receiving payments.

 History of the ACH.

-The evolution of electronic payments dates back to 1968, when the Special Committee on Paperless Entries (SCOPE) was formed to evaluate the technology used to clear paper checks and determine if it could handle the volume that was soaring each year.
-SCOPE’s findings and the results of a comprehensive research study sponsored by the American Bankers Association led to the development of our nation’s first ACH associations and network in the 1970s.
+According to the National Automated Clearing House Association (Nacha®) website, the evolution of electronic payments dates back to 1968, when the Special Committee on Paperless Entries (SCOPE) was formed to evaluate the technology used to clear paper checks and determine if it could handle the volume that was soaring each year.
+SCOPE’s findings and the results of a comprehensive research study sponsored by the American Bankers Association® led to the development of our nation’s first ACH associations and network in the 1970s.